 be renewed for up to a maximum of three years as described in section 1.5 of this Handbook.
 Such appointments carry rank without the opportunity for promotions and carry full benefits.
 A terminal degree consistent with accreditation criteria of the discipline and the Southern Association of Colleges and Schools is generally required for a full-time temporary appointment.
 Specific duties and assignments of full-time temporary faculty are given in their letter of appointment.

-In the event that a full-time temporary faculty member is subsequently hired in a tenure-track position, his or her probationary period is subject to the policies described in section 1.6 of this Handbook.
+In the event that a full-time temporary faculty member is subsequently hired in a tenure-track position, their probationary period is subject to the policies described in section 1.6 of this Handbook.

 Adjunct Faculty